LoV432/next-openwrt-stats/README.md

 chmod +x router_setup.sh
 ```

-## Running the Script
+### Running the Script

-To execute the setup script, you need to provide your WebUI URL.
+To run the setup script, you need to provide your WebUI URL.
 Ensure that there are no trailing slashes in the URL.
 Replace `https://webui.example.com` with your actual WebUI URL.

 ```shell
 ./router_setup.sh https://webui.example.com
 ```

 The script will generate a password, which you'll need to add to your `docker-compose.yml` file.
+After adding the password, recreate the container.

-## Additional Configuration
+### Additional Configuration

 In some cases, you might need to disable DNS rebind protection.
 You can do this from the "Network > DHCP and DNS" settings in your OpenWrt router's configuration.